Somatic state assessment of the health of patients with retinoblastoma in a long-term follow-up

 CONCLUSION: Retinoblastoma survivors have a high risk of somatic and endocrine disorders.
 The main risk factors are distance radiation therapy and alkylating agents.
 Regular lifelong follow-up of these patients is necessary to establish a medical rehabilitation system for children with retinoblastoma.

-Svetlana V. Saakyan
+Svetlana Saakyan

 Helmholtz National Medical Research Center of Eye Diseases; Moscow State Medical and Dental University